verdimrc/playground-tiny-gpu-genai/README.md

 Test with this prompt:

-> a full-body portrait of a kamen rider, standing on a beautiful, green, lush, natural landscape with blue sky and water.
-The kamen rider must wear the mask.
+> a full-body photorealism picture of a kamen rider, standing on a beautiful, green, lush, natural
+> landscape with blue sky and water.
+The kamen rider must wear the mask, and is standing on a much
+> higher elevated ground, far far away from the background, projecting a majestic natural landscape.
+> Remember, I want to see a photorealism picture.
+Oh, and I want Kamer Rider Black.

+and negative prompt:

+> Image styles that are animated, cartoonish, water color, painting, color pencil, crayon.

-Leave the settings on their default, but we'll vary the batch hyperparameters.
+Leave the other settings on their default, but we'll vary the `batch` hyperparameters.

 ```text
 Steps: 20, Sampler: DPM++ 2M, Schedule type: Karras, CFG scale: 7, Seed: 1741860054,